 “We are bringing together a range of people who have knowledge in computation but also interest in pursuing computational approaches,” Kaxiras says.
 That focus also extends outside the academy to include individuals from industry and national laboratories to understand computational needs in “the real world.”

 David Brown, deputy associate director for science and technology at Lawrence Livermore National Laboratory and an advisor to the new program, says that “like experimentation, computation is a scientific approach, and there is a learning curve.
 We need scientists who are conversant in computation, which is only just starting to gain the maturity of experimentation and observation.”

 Brown noted that Harvard students have access to an IBM Blue Gene testbed, a small machine that shares architecture with the massively parallel supercomputers at the national laboratories.
 “It enables students to get the codes running there at the Institute, then take them to a big machine and run their simulations.”

 In the spring, Harvard plans to offer a few new computational courses that could include computational approaches in fluids or materials science or stochastic methods in computational science.
 Over the next few years, Kaxiras hopes that the curriculum and framework might be in place for a full-fledged computational science graduate program.

-Sarah Webb has been freelancing from the New York City area since 2004.
-She has covered chemistry and materials science for Science News and worked in-house at both Discover and Popular Science.
+Sarah Webb has covered chemistry and materials science for Science News and worked in-house at both Discover and Popular Science.
 She holds a Ph.D. in chemistry, an undergraduate degree in German and completed a Fulbright fellowship doing organic chemistry research in Germany.
 She is a member of the National Association of Science Writers, the American Society of Journalists and Authors, the Society of Environmental Journalists, the American Association for the Advancement of Science and is a past co-president of the Science Writers in New York (SWINY).